Class ReschedulingHave ticket insurance? Reschedule your classes and courses here.

 - The code does not expire.
 Ever.

-- You can use the gift code to register for any class.
+- You can use the gift code to register for any class or course.

 - Ticket insurance cannot be purchased after the fact.